 Sales from the Summer Exhibition support the exhibiting artists and the RA’s charitable work, including training the next generation of artists in the Royal Academy Schools.
 So go on, it’s for a worthy cause!

-Look out for
+Look out for in 2025

 The alarmingly realistic moggy is by Ryan Gander, RA.
 It is called Rest in Pieces.
 It’s certainly a talking point and is made of wood, latex, resin, synthetic fur, paint, and animatronics.
 For sale for £66,000.

-Entering works to the Summer Exhibition 2024
+Entering works for the Summer Exhibition 2026

 The best thing about the Summer Exhibition is that you could be looking at a painting that any one of us created.
 I watched a BBC fly-on-the-wall documentary that followed artists far and wide as they submitted their works.
 It’s brilliant that anyone can be chosen to be hung on the prestigious Royal Academy walls.